An Introduction to Acceptance Sampling and SPC with R

-About the author John Lawson is a Professor Emeritus from the Statistics Department at Brigham Young University where he taught from 1986-2019.
+About the author John Lawson is a Professor Emeritus from the Statistics Department at Brigham Young University where he taught from 1986 to 2019.
 He is an ASQ-CQE and he has a Masters Degree in Statistics from Rutgers University and a PhD in Applied Statistics from the Polytechnic Institute of N.Y.
 He worked as a statistician for Johnson & Johnson Corporation from 1971 to 1976, and he worked at FMC Corporation Chemical Division from 1976 to 1986 where he was the Manager of Statistical Services.
 He is the author of Design and Analysis of Experiments with R, CRC Press, and the co-author (with John Erjavec) of Basic Experimental Strategies and Data Analysis for Science and Engineering, CRC Press.

 If you notice errors or have suggestions for improvement to this e-book please contact John Lawson (firstname.lastname@example.org).

 Anhoej, J. 2017.
 Qicharts: Quality Improvement Charts. https://CRAN.R-project.org/package=qicharts.

 Cano, E. L., J. M. Mogguerza, and M. P. Corcoba.
 2015.
 Quality Control with R - an Iso Standards Approach.
 New York, N.Y: Springer.

 Cano, E. L., J. M. Mogguerza, and A. Redchuck.
 2012.
 Six Sigma with R - Statistical Engineering for Process Improvement.
 New York, N.Y: Springer.

 Cano, E., J. Moguerza, M. Prieto, and A. Redchuk.
 2012.
 SixSigma:Six Sigma Tools for Quality Control and Improvement. https://CRAN.R-project.org/package=SixSigma.